sjhloco/nornir_validate/README.md

 If using python3.9 the script will fail with this error as described in [bug](https://github.com/ktbyers/netmiko/pull/2274)\
 `IsADirectoryError: [Errno 21] Is a directory: '/Users/user1/venv/nr_val/lib/python3.9/site-packages/ntc_templates/templates'`

 The current Netmiko version (3.4) doesn't yet have the fix so replace *utilities.py* from your local netmiko directory with *bug_fixes/utilities.py* that has the bug fix applied.
-In the commands swap out */Users/user1/venv/nr_val* with your own virtual environment.
+Obviously in the commands swap out */Users/user1/venv/nr_val* for your own virtual environment.

 ```bash
 mv /Users/user1/venv/nr_val/lib/python3.9/site-packages/netmiko/utilities.py /Users/user1/venv/nr_val/lib/python3.9/site-packages/netmiko/utilities.py_ORIG